-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 But Alexa is more than the Echo, that black Pringles Can of Doom we met back in November of 2014.
 Since the Echo was introduced, Amazon has been fielding a plethora of Alexas, a veritable Alexapalooza of devices.
 Since Alexa answers "Sorry, I don't know that one," to "Alexa, which Alexa should I buy," we figured we'd help out.

-By the way, if you're confused about why I might interchangeably talk about Echos and Alexas, it's this: the devices are called Echos.
+By the way, if you're confused about why I might interchangeably talk about Echos and Alexas, it's this: most Alexa-enabled devices sold by Amazon are called Echos.
 They all respond to the name Alexa.
 It's like having a litter of dogs, whose names are all Pixel.
 Except that Alexa is not nearly as cute, but is way less yappy.

+As we'll show towards the end of this article, there are other Alexa-enabled devices by companies other than Amazon that do not use the Echo brand, but are still Alexa devices.

-Here then, is the Alexa family as of mid-2017.
-Before we dive in, we want to mention that the Alexa technology is beginning to be baked into devices from companies besides Amazon.
-We're only covering the Amazon Echo devices.
+Here then, is the Alexa family as of mid-2018.
+Before we dive in, we want to mention that, over the past year, the Alexa technology has been baked into devices from companies besides Amazon.
+We're only only covering the Amazon Echo devices in depth.
 We're also not looking at the Alexa capabilities built into the Amazon Fire TV, tablets, and new TVs.
-We'll look into all that other stuff as it becomes more ready for prime time.

-The Amazon Echo
+The Original Amazon Echo (retired)

 This is the one.
 The first.
 The device that changed all our lives.
 Prior to the Echo, we thought it was okay to turn on our lights by touching the dirty switches on the wall.
 We thought it was okay to set our own alarm clocks.
 We thought it wasn't the height of crudeness to punch numbers into a calculator using our actual fingers.
 We were willing to do these simple, basic tasks ourselves.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.